19 - 22 Aug 2019

 Read our Storywork FAQs.

-To book your place, please go to the bottom of this page.
+To indicate your interest, please go to the bottom of this page.

-A summer school on Storytelling for Change and Reconciliation at the renowned reconciliation centre, Corrymeela, on the north coast of Ireland led by Sara Cook and Corrymeela Community leader Pádraig Ó Tuama.
+A summer school on Storytelling for Change and Reconciliation at the Corrymeela centre; Ireland’s oldest peace and reconciliation centre.
+Led by Pádraig Ó Tuama and Sara Cook.

 From healthcare to business, from congregational work to community work, it is being increasingly recognised that story is a key factor in personal and group wellbeing.
-When a person can know their story, can know that their story will be heard, can find words to share their story, and can find ways in which their story both resembles and differs from others’, wellbeing is deepened.
+When a person can engage with the story of another, the capacity for change, dialogue, fruitful argument, empathy and collaboration increases.

 For 50 years, Corrymeela has been a place of story.
 We have been a gathering place where people from many sides of conflict and division have shared their story.
 While for many years we held much of this work quietly, we now offer training courses on using narrative practice in your personal, community and professional life.